Earth-Friendly Pet Odor & Stain Remover

 • I've treated my pee spots, but under the blacklight they still show up.
 Will this go away?

 • My DooDoo Voodoo has become "milky" looking.
-Does this affect it's ability to do its job?
+Does this affect its ability to do its job?

 • How quickly do you ship orders?